Evolutionary Morphology and Biomechanics Laboratory

 • Chase Kinsey joined the lab as a Phd student!

 • Christopher Mayerl successfully defended his dissertation and is starting a postdoc at NEOMED!

-• Amanda Palecek-McClung joined the lab as a masters in route student and David Munteanu joined the lab as a masters student!
+• Amanda Palecek-McClung joined the lab as a masters in route to PhD student and David Munteanu joined the lab as a masters student!

 • Vanessa Young successfully defended her dissertation and started as an assistant professor at St. Mary's College!